 It seems every second client we have has a WordPress site or blog.
-We do a ton of custom development and design on WordPress – everything from building plugins for companies (example: Webtrends WordPress Plugin) to developing a video workflow application using Amazon cloud services (Candidio).
+We do a ton of custom development and design on WordPress – everything from building plugins for companies to developing a video workflow application using Amazon cloud services.
 WordPress isn’t always the right solution, but it’s quite flexible and we’re pretty good at it.

 Many times, we stage sites so that our customers can preview and critique the work before we put it live.
-Sometimes we even import the clients current content so that we can work on a real site with live content.
-We don’t want Google to get confused as to which site is the real site, so we block the search engines.
+Sometimes we even import the client’s current content so that we can work on a real site with live content.
+We don’t want Google to get confused as to which site is the real site, so we discourage the search engines from indexing the site using a standard technique.

 To do this within WordPress is quite simple.
-In the Settings > Privacy menu, you can simply check a box:
+In the Settings > Reading menu, you can simply check a box:

 Additionally, if you have access to the root web directory your site is in, you can also modify your robots.txt file to: